eworthing/SurvivorTierList/README.md

 * Build: `npm run build`
 * Preview: `npm run preview`

+### tvOS (Experimental)

+Capacitor does not officially generate a tvOS target.
+To experiment on Apple TV:

+1. Create a new tvOS App target in Xcode inside the existing iOS workspace.
+2. Add a build phase that copies the `dist` contents into the tvOS bundle (e.g. `cp -R ../dist/* "$TARGET_BUILD_DIR/$UNLOCALIZED_RESOURCES_FOLDER_PATH"`).
+3. Embed a `WKWebView` (SwiftUI: `UIViewRepresentable`) and load `index.html` via `loadFileURL`.
+4. Remove iOS-only splash/launch storyboards from the tvOS target.
+5. Remote navigation: ensure interactive elements get `tabIndex={0}` (React) or `data-focusable="true"`; focus ring styling is applied when `body.tvos` class is present.
+6. Optional: add logic to inject `document.body.classList.add('tvos')` when the user agent contains `AppleTV`.

+Limitations: Native Capacitor plugins (Keyboard, SplashScreen) are skipped; dynamic import guards remain.
+Some gestures (drag) may feel awkward on the remote; consider adding a simplified list navigation mode for tvOS if adoption grows.

 ## Project structure

 * `index.html` – Entry + SW registration (Tailwind via CDN)